Our Monitor Motion Tests

 While there's no way to physically improve a monitor's response time and CAD, there are ways to get better motion handling.

-• Gaming at the highest possible refresh rate your graphics card supports improves motion handling.
+• Gaming at the highest possible refresh rate your graphics card supports can improve motion handling.

-• Choosing the right overdrive setting setting also affects motion and response time.
-Often, the strongest setting on a monitor has the most overshoot, which results in distracting inverse ghosting, so if that bothers you, try using a lower setting.
+• Choosing the right overdrive setting also affects motion and response time.
+Often, the strongest setting on a monitor has the most overshoot, which results in distracting inverse ghosting.
+If that bothers you, try using a lower setting.

-• OLEDs provide the best motion handling, much better than LED-backlit monitors.
+• OLEDs provide the best motion handling, much better than LCD monitors.
 If you can afford one, getting an OLED monitor is best if you truly care about motion handling.
+If you're interested, see our recommendations for the best OLED monitors.

 Conclusion

 Getting a monitor with a fast response time and minimal overshoot results in the best motion handling and, in turn, provides a great gaming experience.
-There are different ways to objectively measure how good a monitor's motion handling is, and we use Cumulative Absolute Deviation (CAD) to determine this, which is a measurement of how close a monitor's pixel is to its ideal color.
+There are different ways to objectively measure how good a monitor's motion handling is, and we use Cumulative Absolute Deviation (CAD) to determine this.
+It's a measurement of how close a monitor's pixel is to its ideal color.
 Low CAD results in good motion handling, and although it's impossible to have a CAD of 0, OLED monitors are the closest to it, resulting in the best motion handling.
-Gaming at high refresh rates also improves overall motion handling on a monitor.
+Gaming at high refresh rates also improves overall motion handling on a monitor, but doesn't guarantee it.

 We test for CAD by measuring a monitor's first response time and total response time, as well as its overshoot at its max refresh rate, at 120Hz, and at 60Hz.
 We also repeat these measurements for each overdrive setting that a monitor may have, helping you decide which overdrive setting to use.
 Lastly, we also take a photo of a pursuit pattern so you can visually see what motion looks like on the monitor.